apaciuk/rails-7-api-mini-starter/README.md

 # rails-7-api-starter

-##### Rails 7 API Starter with user Devise-Api Auth and just enough essential configuration options, with UUId's/RSpec
+##### Rails 7 API Starter with user Devise-Api Auth and just enough essential configuration options, with UUId's/RSpec, as api/v1

 - Leaving other options open to individual preference.